pippocla/bTicino-MQTT-NodeRed-Home-Assistant/README.md

   state_topic: "bticino/sensor/t11"
   value_template: '{{value_json.nvalue }}'
   ```
-this will create a sensor for Temperature value
+this will create a sensor for Temperature value,

 for each point you want to create change

 >**state_topic:** the number at the end bticino/sensor/t**xx**

-the value you use could be the one you want no rule, but I suggest to use same number used to configure the hardware during installation of the plant
+the value you use could be the one you want no rules, but I suggest to use same number used to configure the hardware during installation of the plant

 ```
 - platform: mqtt